-The discussion should cover all likely direct and indirect environmental harm due to the project on flora and fauna particularly sensitive areas as listed below (also see Attachment 2).
-Terrestrial and aquatic environments should also be covered.
+The discussion should cover all likely direct and indirect environmental harm due to the project on flora and fauna particularly sensitive areas.
+Terrestrial and aquatic (marine and freshwater) environments should also be covered.
 Also include human impacts and the control of any domestic animals introduced to the area.

-Strategies for protecting the Great Barrier Reef Marine Park and World Heritage Property, and any rare or threatened species should be described, and any obligations imposed by State or Commonwealth legislation or policy or international treaty obligations (i.e. JAMBA, CAMBA) should be discussed.
-Emphasis should be given to potential environmental harm to benthic and inter-tidal communities, seagrass beds and mangroves.
+Strategies for protecting any rare or threatened species should be described, and any obligations imposed by State or Commonwealth legislation or policy or international treaty obligations (e.g. JAMBA, CAMBA or ROKAMBA) should be discussed.